Jitrotte/simple-js-app/README.md

 # simple-js-app

 This is a pokedex app that contains different pokemon.
-It lists their names, heights, and types.
+The pokemon are listed in their own respective buttons.

-It uses a for loop to pull key values from an array along with a conditional for the tallest pokemon.
+When the button is clicked, it's name is logged to the console.

 //